Journal of Inorganic Materials ›› 2026, Vol. 41 ›› Issue (3): 295-302.DOI: 10.15541/jim20250217

 Abstract:

-NiMn-LDH (NiMn-layered double hydroxide) is a promising cathode material for hybrid supercapacitors due to its inherent environmental sustainability, exceptionally high theoretical specific capacitance, and robust cycling stability.
-However, its widespread practical application faces significant limitations due to poor electronic conductivity, which results in low specific capacitance and rate capability.
-Particularly at mg·cm-2 magnitude loading, the specific capacitance of NiMn-LDH at high current densities of 50 A·g-1 and above is much lower than 1500 F·g-1, a performance threshold critically insufficient for the energy-power balance required in commercial hybrid supercapacitor devices.
-To address this limitation, this work innovatively developed a novel NiMn-LDH@Ni95Cu5 electrode via a simple two-step electrodeposition strategy.
-Ni95Cu5 dendrites foam with hierarchical porous structure were prepared by hydrogen bubble template method, and NiMn-LDH was anchored to the Ni95Cu5 substrate by electrochemical deposition.
-By systematically adjusting the Mn/Ni stoichiometric ratio in NiMn-LDH electrodeposited on the surface of Ni95Cu5 dendritic foam through variations of the metal ion ratios in electrodeposition solution, its influence on the NiMn-LDH’s composition, elemental valence state, crystal structure, morphology, energy band configuration, and electrochemical behavior were investigated.
-With the Mn content in NiMnx-LDH increases, the size of NiMn-LDH nanosheets decreases.
-The optimized NiMn0.6-LDH@Ni95Cu5 electrode exhibits superior crystallinity, minimized charge-transfer resistance, the narrowest band gap, synergistically yielding exceptional electrochemical performance, delivering outstanding specific capacitances of 2365 F·g-1 at a current density of 1 A·g-1 and 1803 F·g-1 at an ultrahigh current density of 50 A·g-1, even under high mass loadings (>2 mg·cm-2).
-Furthermore, it demonstrates remarkable cycling stability, retaining 88.8% of its initial capacity after 3000 cycles at 20 A·g-1.
-Collectively, this study confirms that the composition, crystallinity and energy band structure of LDH can be synergistically optimized by precisely tuning the bimetallic ratio, thus solving the problem of specific capacitance and multiplicity performance degradation of high-loading electrodes, and provides a new idea for the design of next-generation high-performance hybrid supercapacitor electrodes.
+NiMn-layered double hydroxide (NiMn-LDH) is a promising cathode material for hybrid supercapacitors (HSCs) due to its inherent environmental sustainability, exceptionally high theoretical specific capacitance, and robust cycling stability.
+However, its widespread practical application faces significant limitations due to its poor electronic conductivity, which results in low specific capacitance and rate capability.
+Particularly at mg·cm-2 magnitude loading, the specific capacitance at high current densities of 50 A·g-1 or above is much lower than 1500 F·g-1, a performance threshold critically insufficient for the energy-power balance required in commercial HSC devices.
+To address this limitation, this work innovatively developed a novel NiMnx-LDH@Ni95Cu5 electrode via a simple two-step electrodeposition strategy.
+Ni95Cu5 dendritric foams with hierarchical porous structure were prepared by hydrogen bubble template method, and NiMn-LDH was anchored to the Ni95Cu5 substrate by electrochemical deposition.
+By adjusting the Mn/Ni stoichiometric ratio in NiMn-LDH which was electrodeposited on the surface of Ni95Cu5 dendritic foam through variations of the metal ion ratios in electrodeposition solution, its influence on the composition, elemental valence state, crystal structure, morphology, energy band configuration, and electrochemical behavior of NiMn-LDH was investigated.
+As the Mn content in NiMn-LDH increases, the size of NiMn-LDH nanosheets decreases.
+The optimized NiMn0.6-LDH@Ni95Cu5 electrode exhibits superior crystallinity, minimized charge-transfer resistance, the narrowest band gap, and synergistically exceptional electrochemical performance, delivering outstanding specific capacitances of 2365 F·g-1 at a current density of 1 A·g-1 and 1803 F·g-1 at an ultrahigh current density of 50 A·g-1, even under high mass loadings (>2 mg·cm-2).
+Furthermore, it demonstrates remarkable cycling stability and retains 88.8% of its initial capacity after 3000 cycles at 20 A·g-1.
+Collectively, this study confirms that the composition, crystallinity and energy band structure of LDH can be synergistically optimized by precisely tuning the bimetallic ratio, thus solving the problem of specific capacitance and multiplicity performance degradation of high-loading electrodes, and provides a new idea for the design of next-generation high-performance HSC electrodes.

-Key words: hybrid supercapacitors, NiMn-LDH, Mn/Ni ratio, specific capacitance, rate capability
+Key words: hybrid supercapacitor, NiMn-LDH, Mn/Ni atomic ratio, specific capacitance, rate capability

 CLC Number: